alenzimic/alenzimic.github.io/src/content/publications/04-open-hardware-bioprinter.md

 - The design uses open-hardware components to support reproducibility and adaptation.
 - The system is presented as a modular platform for prototyping bioextrusion workflows.

-## Device design

-The article reports the device architecture, hardware components, and bioextrusion strategy used to build the prototype.